ivanNovikau/QSVT_framework/README.md

 # QSVT_framework
 QSVT Hamiltonian simulations and matrix inversion.
-If one wants to check the code used in Ref.
+To check the code used in Ref.
 [1](https://github.com/ivanNovikau/QSVT_framework/wiki/References), go to the branch PRA22.

 ## Prepare the code
 One needs `cmake` to compile the framework and `python` to analyse the simulations.